Hotel The Mitsui Kyoto, a Luxury Collection Hotel & Spa is a brand-new Marriott Luxury Collection property in Kyoto that opened in September 2020.

 Answering them correctly wins you a stamp from a staff member.
 Collecting all the stamps earns you a cute cookie from the concierge desk.

-Hotel The Mitsui Kyoto is a top-tier hotel that’s well worth the splurge, and a beautiful addition to both Marriott’s Luxury Collection portfolio and Kyoto’s star-studded hotel scene.
+Hotel The Mitsui Kyoto, a Luxury Collection Hotel & Spa is a top-tier hotel that’s well worth the splurge, and a beautiful addition to both Marriott’s Luxury Collection portfolio and Kyoto’s star-studded hotel scene.

 I had been blown away when I had previously stayed at The Ritz-Carlton, Kyoto a few years ago, and would say that the Mitsui is easily on par with, if not stronger than the Ritz, due to its impressive quality, design, and service all around.